Rapptz/discord.py/docs/api.rst

 .. function:: on_message(message)

-    Called when a message is created and sent to a server.
+    Called when a message is created and sent to a guild.

     :param message: A :class:`Message` of the current message.